Berrysoft/XamlCpp/README.md

 [![Azure DevOps builds](https://strawberry-vs.visualstudio.com/XamlCpp/_apis/build/status/Berrysoft.XamlCpp?branch=master)](https://strawberry-vs.visualstudio.com/XamlCpp/_build?definitionId=12)
 ## Goal
-The goal of XamlCpp is to write a cross-platfrom GUI application easily and quickly.
+The goal of XamlCpp is to write a cross-platfrom and cross-language\* GUI application easily and quickly.
 It uses a dialect of XAML to discribe the UI, but may not support all features like other XAML frameworks do.
-The final application should be tiny, with a few dependencies, compared to Qt or so.
+The final application should be tiny, with a few dependencies.

+\* At first, I only want to target C++, and that's why it is called Xaml**Cpp**.
+Now it also targets C, with Rust and C#, in principle.

 ## Charset
 XamlCpp uses UTF-8 everywhere, which is ensured by a modified version of `boost-nowide` on Windows.

-## Reflection
+## Object Model and Reflection
+The object model of XamlCpp is inspired by COM.
+But there are some difference:
+* COM uses `stdcall` for standard calling convention, while XamlCpp uses `cdecl` on Windows.
+* In most cases, COM needs a server to manage the classes and memory, but XamlCpp needs not.
+* COM distinguishes classes and interfaces.
+XamlCpp only provides interfaces, and the implementations could only be constructed by specified functions.
+* COM uses `PascalName`, while XamlCpp uses `snake_name`.

+But there are many more similarities.
+For example, the definition of `xaml_result` is the same as `HRESULT`, and even the value means the same; both of them don't use exceptions; the object model looks like the same, and some GUIDs of primitive types is the same as .NET(which WAS COM+ at first).

+Writing a class for XamlCpp is more complicated than a normal C++ class, but simpler than COM.
+You don't need `idl` files and non-standard keywords, but predefined helper macros.
+Such a definition of the interface could be easily projected to C, Rust and C#, which means different languages could cooperate (maybe not that?) easily.

-XamlCpp supports reflection.
+XamlCpp supports reflection by this object model.
 All registered class could be constructed dynamically, and methods, properties and events registered could be accessed dynamically.
+Note that reflection is not free nor type-secure.
+Programmers are responsible for the cost and type checking, and any type mismatch is undefined behavior.

 A simple example is [here](./meta/test/src/main.cpp).

-It doesn't use the RTTI feature of C++, instead, it ownes an stable implementation, because the constraints of the standard are too loose to implement reflection.

-The object model of XamlCpp is inspired by COM.
-The only difference is that COM uses `stdcall` for calling convention, but XamlCpp uses `cdecl`.

 ## GUI
 XamlCpp is a cross-platform GUI framework.
 With some simple, platform-specific work, you can make your application run on all platforms supported.